1. Is this a new church?

-We believe Denver Snuffer is first and foremost a teacher, authorized by God and sent to declare repentance and the word of the Lord in our day.
-He has written and spoken extensively about the Gospel of Jesus Christ and labored to preserve the religion that Joseph Smith was only beginning to restore before he was martyred.
-We do not worship or follow Denver.
+We believe Denver Snuffer is first and foremost a teacher, called and authorized by God to declare repentance and the word of the Lord in our day.
+Denver has written and spoken extensively about the Gospel of Jesus Christ and labored to preserve the religion that Joseph Smith was only beginning to restore before he was martyred.
+We do not worship, fawn over, or follow Denver.
 It is idolatry to follow anyone but Jesus Christ, for only He can save.
-However, we do recognize in Denver's words an authentic message from heaven and the voice of the Lord.
-We believe, similar to Joseph Smith, that Denver has stood in the presence of the Lord and has been sent by Him to declare His word.
-Denver considers us as his equals, and we consider ourselves as his equal; laboring together in the vineyard for the souls of men, and pointing all toward Christ, who is the only source of salvation.
-We recommend that you read the words that Denver has written and spoken for yourself to determine whether you hear the voice of Christ in what he has taught (here and here).
+However, we do recognize in Denver's words an authentic message from Heaven and the voice of the Lord.
+We believe Denver's testimony, that, similar to Joseph Smith, he has stood in the presence of the Lord and has been called by Him to declare His word.
+Denver considers us as his equals, and we consider ourselves as his equal; laboring together in the vineyard for the souls of men, pursuing the welfare of Zion, and pointing all toward Christ, who is the only source of salvation.
+This website merely serves as an introduction or springboard to the message that Denver has been sharing for many years (he has not been involved in its development).
+We recommend that you read the words that Denver has written and spoken to determine whether you hear the voice of Christ in what he has taught for yourself (see here and here).

 17. Are individuals who identify as LGBT able to be baptized?

 All are invited to listen and respond to the Doctrine of Jesus Christ.
 This means to repent by turning from whatever you place between yourself and the Lord, believe in Him, approach Him as a little child, and be baptized as a witness that you have repented: